juhasev/sample-ninja-help/integrations-research-defender.md

 ### Cost and service credits

-> Each lookup costs 2 cents or USD 0.02.
-There is no monthly minimum.
+> Each **Research Defender** lookup costs 2 cents or USD 0.02.
+A single lookup includes the duplicate checks + all the security checks currently available.
+There are no monthly minimums.

 > To use Research Defender, you must purchase Sample Ninja service credits under **Panel Settings -> Service Credits**.